 Common overuse injuries include:

-Treatment of overuse injuries may include rest from aggravating activity and physical therapy (ice, massage, stretching, anti-inflammatory medication) similar to acute injuries.
+Treatment of overuse injuries may include rest from aggravating activity and physical therapy (heat, massage, stretching, strengthening).
 However with overuse injuries you need to ask yourself the following question: why did this pain occur without an initial injury and why has it not gone away after some time?
 This means there is an underlying cause that needs to be addressed so the problem resolves completely and does not re-occur.